Law of Lithuania: History

 The legal system of independent Lithuania between the World Wars was influenced by the fact that three separate systems of civil law governed various parts of the country, while the autonomous Klaipėda Region had its own legal instruments.
 The notable difference from the rest of the state was the possibility of a secular civil marriage in the 1930s and 1940s.
 The drafting of Lithuanian legal codes went on for decades and was not completed until World War II.
-During the Soviet occupation the adapted law of the USSR was in force in Lithuania.
+During the Soviet occupation, the adapted variation of the Soviet law was in force in Lithuania.

 After regaining of independence in 1990, the largely modified Soviet legal codes were in force for about a decade.
 The modern Constitution of Lithuania was adopted on 25 October 1992.
 In 2001 the Civil Code of Lithuania was passed in Seimas.
 It was succeeded by the Criminal Code and Criminal Procedure Code in 2003.
 The approach to the criminal law is inquisitorial, as opposed to adversarial; it is generally characterised by an insistence on formality and rationalisation, as opposed to practicality and informality.